JourdanThomas/CubeSat/Toolbox/Starting the webserver on a distant machine.md

 - @reboot → runs the script at machine startup.
 - nohup → allows it to keep running after logout.
 - & → runs it in the background.

+## Automatically stop and restart the web server